uclagiving/uclafund-site/wp-content/plugins/redux-framework/readme.txt

 If you want, you can use the [Gutenberg](https://wordpress.org/plugins/gutenberg/) plugin to get bleeding-edge experiments by the Gutenberg team.

 == Changelog ==

+= 4.3.20 =
+* Added: Widget Areas extension (for use with Classic Widgets only).
+* Fixed: `spinner` field returning JavaScript error.
+* Fixed: `required` not working outside a `repeater` when `repeater` field is loaded somewhere in the project.
+* Fixed: JS error when `typography` `font-style` set to `false`.
+* Updated: Removed registration verbiage from Google Fonts update notice.
+* Updated: Extendify Library 1.0.1

+= 4.3.19 =
+* Fixed: Extendify menu item appearing when it should not.
+* Fixed: Blank page template would cause fatal error.

+= 4.3.18 =
+* New: Typography `weights` argument to override standard default weights.
+* Updated Extendify Library 0.10.2
+* Updated: Font Awesome 6.2.0
+* Modified: Attempt to override old theme embedded extensions that use the 3.x loading method.
+* Fixed: Social Profiles in metaboxes, hopefully.
+* Fixed: `slides` field not showing image upon select.
+Thanks @animeiswrong
+* Removed: Social Profiles Widget (use the shortcode in HTML widget instead.
+See docs).
+* Removed: Redux template library (use Extendify template library instead).
+* Removed: Appsero registration for Redux Pro.
+* Modified: Cleanup of old or outdated code.
+* Release date: September 26, 2022

 = 4.3.17 =
 * Added: Social Profiles extension. [https://devs.redux.io/core-extensions/social-profiles.html](https://devs.redux.io/core-extensions/social-profiles.html)